Wave (Patti Smith Group album)

-Wave is the fourth and final studio album by the Patti Smith Group.
+Wave is the fourth studio album by Patti Smith, and the third and final album where the Patti Smith Group is billed.
 It was released on May 17, 1979, by Arista Records.
 Produced by Todd Rundgren, the album continued the band's move towards more radio-friendly mainstream pop rock sound.
 Wave garnered a mixed reception from music critics and was less successful than its predecessor, Easter (1978).
 However, the songs "Frederick" and "Dancing Barefoot" both received commercial airplay.
 Following the album's release, the band disbanded, and frontwoman Patti Smith pursued a solo career nine years later with Dream of Life (1988).

 Background and release

 The title track was a tribute to Pope John Paul I, whose brief papacy coincided with the recording sessions of Wave.
 The first single of the album was "Frederick", a love song for frontwoman Patti Smith's fiancé Fred "Sonic" Smith with a melody and structure bearing a resemblance to "Because the Night", the group's biggest hit.
 Smith began writing the lyrics of second single "Dancing Barefoot" in late 1978 and recorded it in 1979.
 The song was described as "a swirling, seductive love song" that uses "love-as-addiction" metaphors and wordplay with the words "heroine" and "heroin".
 Smith stated she was told to replace the word "heroine" with a synonym because of issues with radio airplay, but she objected the decision since she actually intended the lyric to reference the female equivalent of hero.
 Rolling Stone ranked the song number 323 on their 2004 list of the "500 Greatest Songs of All Time".
 Both songs received commercial airplay.
 A cover of the Byrds' "So You Want to Be (A Rock 'n' Roll Star)" was released as the album's third and final single.

 After Wave was released, the band disbanded in fall 1979 when finishing their last concert in Florence, Italy.
 Patti married Fred on March 1, 1980 and spent many years in semi-retirement from music following the birth of their children, Jesse and Jackson, until her return as a solo singer with Dream of Life (1988).
 The 1996 remaster of Wave includes Smith's original version of "Fire of Unknown Origin".
 Blue Öyster Cult's version was released on their album of the same name in 1981.
 The back cover of the original LP bore a quote from the Jean Genet poem "Le Condamné à mort".